 The Origins and Development of the Concept and Theory of State-Corporate

 Ronald C. Kramer, Raymond J. Michalowski, David Kauzlarich

 Crime & Delinquency, Vol. 48, No. 2, 263-282 (2002)

 The important contributions made by Richard Quinney to the study of corporate crime and the sociology of law, crime, and justice have influenced the development of the concept of state-corporate crime.
 This concept has been advanced to examine how corporations and governments intersect to produce social harm.
-State-corporate crime is defined as criminal acts that occur when one or more institutions of political governance pursue a goal in direct cooperation with one or more institutions of economic production and distribution.
 The creation of this concept has directed attention to a neglected form of organizational crime and inspired numerous empirical evidence studies and theoretical refinements.

 Auditors and Liberal Government - Philip D. Bougen